Peter C. Perdue

 The committee went on to commend Perdue for drawing on sources and scholarship from Chinese, Japanese, Manchu, German, French, and Russian, "to say nothing of English, the latter a language he also writes with clarity and grace."
 The book established Perdue as a major figure in the New Qing History intellectual movement.

 He is a recipient of the 1988 Edgerton Award, the James A. Levitan Prize, and a past holder of the Ford International Career Development Chair.
 He was elected to the American Academy of Arts and Sciences in 2007.

+He also laid issues of historiography of the Dzungar Khanate, stating Russian authors and sources either has issues of Marxism or to justify the Russian conquest of Siberia.
+While the Chinese sources tend to be more Han nationalist, deny the Anti-Qing sentiment among the Mongols.